Fender Jag-Stang: Jag-Stang users

 Kurt Cobain is the one who recommended the idea to Fender, picking up the "Jag-Stang."
-Kurt was the first to receive and play the guitar, which also featured a mimic of his favorite guitar neck.
+Cobain was the first to receive and play the guitar, which also featured a mimic of his favorite guitar neck.
 He used it on rare occasions.
-He only used the bridge pickup, a DiMarzio H-8 humbucker, that was replaced by a Seymour Duncan JB SH-4 at some time.
+He only used the bridge pickup, a DiMarzio H-8 humbucker, that was replaced by a custom Seymour Duncan pickup (equal to the modern day Seymour Duncan 59 bridge humbucker) at some time.
 Cobain's Sonic Blue Jag-Stang was given to R.E.M.'s Peter Buck by Courtney Love after Cobain died.
 He can be seen playing it (modified for right-handed playing) in the "What's the Frequency, Kenneth?" music video.
 Mike Mills, also from R.E.M., played this same guitar in concert during the song "Let Me In", itself a tribute to Kurt Cobain.
 An example of this can be seen on their Road Movie DVD.
 TAS 1000 guitarist, Cass Picken is seen playing a Sonic Blue Jag-Stang at a TAS-A-Thon.
 Ruban Nielson, of the band Unknown Mortal Orchestra, uses a red Jag-Stang.

-Dallon Weekes of Panic! at the Disco uses a Fender bass that appears to be modeled after the Jag-Stang's body style.
+Dallon Weekes of I Dont Know How but They Found Me uses a Fender bass that appears to be modeled after the Jag-Stang's body style.
 Molly Rankin of Alvvays plays a red Jag-Stang.
 Nicolle Maroulis of indie-pop band Hit Like a Girl uses a custom shell pink Jag-stang.
 Conor Walls of rock band Turfboy uses a Sonic Blue Jag-Stang.
 Dylan Borkowski of alternative group Sixth In Line uses a partially disassembled red Jag-Stang.
 John McCauley of the band Deer Tick has been seen playing a Sonic Blue model, covered with stickers, live.
 Robert Madriaga from the band Barber Floyd has been seen playing a red custom Jag-Stang.